meister03/discord-cross-hosting/README.md

 # Features:
 - BroadcastEval over cross-hosted Machines
-- Sending Messages to cross-hosted Machines
+- Sending Messages and custom Requests to cross-hosted Machines
 - Machine & Shard Count/List Managing -> RollingRestart on Update
-- Connect Services such as a Dashboard...
+- Connected Services such as a Dashboard...
+- Super Fast IPC with `.reply`, `.send`, `.request` options...

 ### See below for the Guide

 **If you need help feel free to join our <a href="https://discord.gg/YTdNBHh">discord server</a>.
-We will provied you all help ☺**
+We will provide you all help ☺**
 # Download
 You can download it from npm:
 ```cli